Polycystic Kidney Disease Diagnosis Treatment

 Laboratory Tests

-Undertaking clinical laboratory tests is also helpful in assessing the health and function of the kidneys.
-These tests assess your body’s levels of creatinine, blood urea nitrogen (BUN), and electrolyte balance, all of which provide important information about how effectively your kidneys are functioning.
+You can also utilize clinical lab tests to examine the health and function of your kidneys.
+These tests look at the amounts of creatinine, blood urea nitrogen (BUN), and electrolytes in your body.
+All of these factors tell you important facts about how well your kidneys are operating.

 Treatment for Polycystic Kidney Disease